-- If you consent in writing. - To appropriate State or local authorities to report, where required under State law, incidents of suspected child, elder or domestic abuse or neglect. - To any person or entity to the extent necessary to prevent an imminent crime which directly threatens loss of life or serious bodily injury. - To contractors that provide counseling and other services to the extent that it is appropriate, relevant and necessary to enable the contractor to perform his or her counseling, treatment, rehabilitation and evaluation responsibilities. - To any person who is responsible for the care of an EAP client when the EAP client to whom the records pertain is mentally incompetent or under legal disability. - To any person or entity to the extent necessary to meet a bona fide medical emergency. - To qualified personnel for research, audit, or program evaluation.
-(Such disclosure, if made, will not identify you by name). - If the disclosure is required by a valid court order. - To defend the EAP or its employees in litigation. - When a direct supervisor requires confirmation that you have made or kept EAP appointments as the result of a formal supervisory referral and/or a non-leave absence has been used for an EAP appointment.

-Disclosures of records relating to clients who contact the EAP for alcohol or drug abuse problems are further limited by federal law, 42 U.S.C. § 290dd-2.
+- If you consent in writing. - To appropriate State or local authorities to report, where required under State law, incidents of suspected child, elder, or vulnerable person abuse or neglect. - To any person or entity to the extent necessary to prevent an imminent crime which directly threatens loss of life or serious bodily injury. - To contractors that provide counseling and other services through referrals from the EAP staff to the extent that it is appropriate, relevant, and necessary to enable the contractor to perform his or her counseling, treatment, rehabilitation, and evaluation responsibilities. - To any person who is responsible for the care of an EAP client when the EAP client to whom the records pertain is mentally incompetent or under legal disability. - To any person or entity to the extent necessary to meet a bona fide medical emergency. - To qualified personnel for research, audit, or program evaluation (if made, disclosure will not identify you by name). - If the disclosure is required by a valid court order. - To defend the EAP or its employees in litigation. - To an employee's direct supervisor to confirm EAP appointment attendance during the employee's work hours, if administrative leave is taken.
+The answer will be "yes" or "no" concerning attendance; no other information is given.
+Disclosures of records relating to EAP clients being seen for alcohol or drug abuse problems are further limited by federal law, 42 U.S.C. § 290dd-2.

-I understand that before the initiation of in-person clinical services, as an EAP client, I am required to review and sign this Statement of Client Understanding certifying that I understand and agree: to my responsibility in the therapeutic process; that the initial assessment is free of charge; that if short-term counseling is determined to be clinically appropriate, the EAP counselor or local affiliate will also provide this service at no cost to me for up to a maximum of six sessions; that the Drug Enforcement Administration EAP, its EAP Contractors and its customer organizations are not responsible for the treatment costs and/or services for which I may be referred beyond the EAP counselor or local affiliate counselor; and that it is my sole responsibility to pay for all such non-EAP services including all charges not covered by insurance plans.
+I understand that before the initiation of clinical services, as an EAP client, I am required to review and sign this Statement of Client Understanding certifying that I understand and agree: to my responsibility in the therapeutic process; that the initial assessment is free of charge; that if short-term counseling is determined to be clinically appropriate, the EAP counselor or local affiliate will also provide this service at no cost to me for up to a maximum of twelve (12) sessions; that the Drug Enforcement Administration EAP, its EAP Contractors, and its customer organizations are not responsible for the treatment costs and/or services for which I may be referred beyond the EAP counselor or local affiliate counselor; and that it is my sole responsibility to pay for all such non-EAP services including all charges not covered by insurance plans.

 I have read the above statements, and I understand and agree to them.

-Client Name
+Client Printed Name

-(Please Print)

 Client Signature Date

 EAP Counselor Date